There are many ways to customize BricsCAD ® or change the settings that you might get a little lost. So here are my 55 Tips:

 46 View a single layer

-To view the contents of each layer individually, open the Drawing Explorer to the Layers node, and then click on each layer name.
+To view the contents of each layer individually, open the Drawing Explorer to the Layers node, then click on each layer name.

 47 Email the file from inside BricsCAD